Joseph E. Levine: Paramount deal and the Promotion of Carroll Baker

+Relations between Baker and Levine deteriorated.
+In a 1965 interview, Baker sardonically commented: "I'll say this about Joe Levine: I admire his taste in leading ladies", which led the press to suspect a rift between the actress and producer.
+Baker sued Levine in 1966 over her contract with Paramount, and she was soon fired by the studio and had her paychecks from Harlow frozen amid the contentious legal dispute.
+Baker went hundreds of thousands of dollars into debt, though eventually she was awarded $1 million in compensation.

+In an interview with Rex Reed in his book People Are Crazy Here (1974), Baker revealed that she had felt pressure in both her working relationship with Levine, and her domestic life with her husband, who she said wanted to maintain an expensive lifestyle: "We'd been very poor when we started out at the Actors Studio in New York.
+I was under contract to Joe Levine, who was going around giving me diamonds and behaving like he owned me.
+I never slept with him or anything, but everyone thought I was his mistress."

+Baker relocated to Italy in 1966.
+She told Reed that her dispute with Paramount and Levine effectively resulted in her being blacklisted by Hollywood.

+In the Levine produced film The Oscar, one of the characters, a blonde movie star played by Jean Hagen as a harpy, is named Cheryl Barker, a dig at Baker.

 Later deals and sale of Embassy

-In 1963, Levine was offered a $30 million deal with Paramount Pictures (making him a major shareholder) to produce films in the vein of his previous successes.
-Paramount would finance the films and Embassy would receive part of its profits.
-Following the deal, Levine paid Harold Robbins $900,000 for the rights to three books which were filmed – The Carpetbaggers (1964), Where Love Has Gone (1964) and Nevada Smith (1966).
-Carroll Baker who had appeared in The Carpetbaggers then starred in the Embassy's Harlow (1965).

-Levine got to know Mike Nichols who was one of the most in-demand directors on Broadway and signed him to make The Graduate (1967) before he made his feature film debut with Who's Afraid of Virginia Woolf?
+Levine signed Mike Nichols, one of the most in-demand directors on Broadway, to direct The Graduate (1967) before Nichols made his feature film debut with Who's Afraid of Virginia Woolf?
 (1966).
-It was the highest-grossing film of the year.
-Levine also hired first-time director Mel Brooks to make The Producers (1967).
-Levine later said "I have a knack for betting on unknown directors and actors and getting my money's worth".
+The Graduate became the highest-grossing film of 1967.
+Levine hired the established comedian, but first-time director, Mel Brooks to make The Producers (1967).
+Levine said, "I have a knack for betting on unknown directors and actors and getting my money's worth".
 The same year, Levine sold Embassy to Avco for $40 million but stayed on as chief executive officer.
 He later called the sale a "horrible mistake which made me rich".

-The Lion in Winter (1968), Levine's favorite of his films, won an Academy Award for Katharine Hepburn.
-After the sale, his films did not perform well except for Mike Nichols' Carnal Knowledge (1971) and A Touch of Class (1973), his last hit.
-He resigned from Avco Embassy in 1974 and formed Joseph E. Levine Presents and spent 2½ years making A Bridge Too Far (1977) with his son Richard.
+The Lion in Winter (1968), Levine's favorite of his films, won an Academy Award for lead actress Katharine Hepburn.

+After the sale to Avco, Levine's films were less commercially successful, except for Mike Nichols' Carnal Knowledge (1971) and A Touch of Class (1973), which was his last hit.
+Levine resigned from Avco Embassy in 1974 and formed Joseph E. Levine Presents and spent two-and-a-half years making A Bridge Too Far (1977) with his son Richard.
 His last film was Tattoo (1981).